(Financial) transparency builds trust.

 3. Cost savings and higher ROI

-Contrary to the popular opinion about overpriced quotes, sharing the budget with your agency can bring considerable cost savings, boost ROI, or both.
+Sharing the budget with your agency can bring considerable cost savings, boost ROI, or both.
 This happens because financially transparent collaboration shifts the conversation from feature to result-oriented.

 For example, if you are looking for a website revamp on a tight budget, instead of developing a bespoke online presence, a web design agency can suggest working on the most value-generating features or having an existing template customised for your requirements.
-Let’s say you planned a full website rework, but in the end agreed on UX adjustments to the eshop landing pages, which resulted in more traffic, higher sales, and lower cart abandonment rate.
+Let’s say you planned a full website rework, but in the end agreed on UX adjustments to the eshop landing pages.
+It resulted in more traffic, higher sales, and lower cart abandonment rate.

 No matter who your partner is – a professional employer organization or a software development company – leting the team know how much time (therefore, money) they can spend working on a feature empowers better planning.
 The agency can regularly monitor whether they are on or off track, and adjust their efforts accordingly.